(formerly: 20th Century Music)

 Attendance is required.
 There is no attendance grade but absences will significantly impact your ability to complete work to a satisfactory level.
 If absent, you must make arrangements with me to review what you missed.
 Whenever possible, let me know ahead of time if you need to miss class.

-List of topics for each 90-minute course meeting, from 2020 offering (NB: I vary this from year to year based on student needs + instructor interests):
+List of topics for each 90-minute course meeting (NB: I vary this from year to year based on student needs + instructor interests):

 Introduction, Bruckner as Janus